Key Takeaways:

 Based on your findings, use the following measures to adjust the records:

-- For duplicate invoices: Remove extra entries and adjust the balance.
+- For duplicate entries: Remove extra entries and adjust the balance.

 - For misapplied invoices: Reassign the correct invoice to the correct customer.